rsdoiel/antenna/archives/2025/socal_north_2025.01.md

 ---

 ## Trying to stay safe in a wildfire?
-There's an app that can help
+Why Watch Duty has exploded in popularity

-date: 2025-01-08, updated: 2025-01-08, from: The LAist
+date: 2025-01-08, updated: 2025-01-10, from: The LAist

-Watch Duty, a free app for tracking wildfires, has taken off in the Western U.S. as more of the region experiences destructive wildfires and the overwhelming task of staying informed.
+The free app for tracking wildfires has taken off in the Western U.S. as more of the region experiences destructive wildfires and the overwhelming task of staying informed.

 <br>